PeterDrake/cs488/README.md

 [scoresheet](https://boardgamegeek.com/file/download_redirect/e183511b21ad0dc4f4fe14cc08d1d9870da8376730d289e9/SingleQwixxScoresheetA4.pdf)).

 You will spend the vast majority of the semester working with a team to produce a single large software system.
-These are not the contrived projects you've seen in past courses; they are real-world problems for which our customers need software solutions.
+These are not the contrived projects you've seen in past courses; they are real-world problems for which our "customers" need software solutions.

 ## Learning Objectives